fanf2/qp/README.md

 instead of one bit.
 The array of sub-tries at a branch node is compressed using the popcount trick to omit unused branches.

-Based on a few benchmarks, qp tries have about 1/3 less memory overhead of crit-bit tries: 1.3 words vs 2 words of overhead per item; and the average depth of a qp trie is about half that of a crit-bit trie, which should means faster searching.
-In benchmarks qp tries are about 10% faster than crit-bit tries.
+Based on a few benchmarks, qp tries have about 1/3 less memory overhead of crit-bit tries, 1.3 words vs 2 words of overhead per item;
+the average depth of a qp trie is about half that of a crit-bit trie;
+and the overall speed of qp tries is about 10% faster than crit-bit tries.
 The qp trie implementation is about 40% bigger.

 usage